Advertisement

 Method:

 • Grind the green chili along with salt into a fine paste.
-You can add little water while grinding.
+You can add a little water while grinding.

 Grind green-chili

-• In a wide bowl add 1 cup of flour, asafoetida and the green chili paste too.
+• In a wide bowl, add 1 cup of flour, asafoetida, and the green chili paste too.

 add-green chili paste